Susurmi/weather-bot/README.md

    ```sh
    npm install
    ```
-3. Enter your credentials in `.env`
+3. Create a .env file and put following credentials into it:

    ```env
    BOT_TOKEN=<DISCORD_BOT_TOKEN>